New York Car Insurance Regulations & Required Coverage

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different insurance companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-New York requires all motorists to maintain insurance coverage and is a no fault state.
-This, along with the fact that it has a large population concentrated in the New York City area, cause insurance rates in New York to be consistently higher than the national average.
+New York car insurance regulations require all motorists to maintain insurance coverage and is a no – fault state.
+This, along with the fact that it has a large population concentrated in the New York City area, causes insurance rates in New York to be consistently higher than the national average.
 Nevertheless, to ensure you have adequate coverage, you should consider getting more than just the minimum coverage required.

 All personal vehicles in New York require the following liability coverage requirements:

 |Personal Injury Protection||$50,000 Limit|

 - Comprehensive and Collision Coverage

 Comprehensive and collision insurance coverage are usually bundled together in insurance policies, but they cover two separate incidents.
 Collision covers repairs to or replacement of your vehicle when it is involved in an accident or collision, while comprehensive covers all non-collision related incidents.
 These can include floods, car thefts, damage caused by a fire, or other similar occurrences.
 Cars are stolen every day in New York, as our list of most stolen vehicles in New York will show you.
 Having a comprehensive can protect you financially against this.
 This coverage also allows you to select a deductible which you are required to pay when filing a claim before you receive compensation from your insurance company.
 The higher you set your deductible, the less you’ll pay per month for insurance but the higher you’ll be forced to pay if you submit a claim.